python-geeks/Automation-scripts/wordle_solver/README.md

 python wordle_solver.py
 ```

-2. When you are on the Wordle web page, close all the pop-ups and press "ESC" to launch the script.
+2. When you are on the Wordle web page, close all the pop-ups and press "ESC" to start the script.

 3. The Wordle will solve automatically !